emqx/emqx-docs/en_US/configuration/configuration.md

 Some configuration items cannot be overridden, for example, `node.name`.
 :::

 Since version 5.1, when cluster configuration changes, EMQX backups the `cluster.hocon` file before overwriting it.
 The backup files are suffixed with a timestamp of the node's local time.
 At most 10 backup files can be kept.

 ## HOCON Configuration Format

-Since EMQX 5.0, we have begun to use [Human-Optimized Config Object Notation (HOCON)](https://github.com/emqx/hocon) as the configuration file format.
+From EMQX v5.0, EMQX uses [Human-Optimized Config Object Notation (HOCON)](https://github.com/emqx/hocon) as the configuration file format.

 HOCON is a format for human-readable data and a superset of JSON.
 With features like inheritance, combined, and quotes, HOCON further simplifies the configuration work.